Bus rapid transit in New Jersey: Secaucus to Meadowlands Transitway

 In 2021 NJ Transit authorized studies for alternative BRT options between Secaucus Junction and the Meadowlands Sports Complex to supplement the Meadowlands Rail Line, including a bus transitway.
 It is planned to go into service for the 2026 FIFA World Cup.
 The transitway was initially planned to utilize the eastern and western spurs of the New Jersey Turnpike with bus-only connector ramps near New Jersey Route 7.
 Future plans include a busway partially along the former Boonton Line right of way, which is also slated to become a new state park, the Essex–Hudson Greenway.

-On October 10, 2024, NJ Transit approved construction of the transitway.
+On October 10, 2024, NJ Transit approved construction of the Transitway.
 The majority of the road and intersection infrastructure for the initial phase is already in place.
 Plans to build a bus terminal adjacent to MetLife Stadium at Route 120 were scrapped in later development phases.
 The route follows County Road, Seaview Drive, Meadowlands Parkway, and the Hackensack River crossings on NJ Route 3.
+Work on the route commenced in September 2025.
+Hard-Shoulder Running (HSR) lanes along Route 120 will be implemented.
+Lidar traffic enforcement will be used to monitor traffic along the route.
+The Meadowlands Adaptive Signal System for Traffic Reduction, also known as MASSTR, covers the entire Meadowlands.

+In 2025, NJ Transit announced the allocation $22 million to complete design and engineering work for Phase 2 from Secaucus to Jersey City via the Bergen Arches.